Luscious & Healthy

 I bet you didn’t know that with just four ingredients, plain yogurt can turn into a luscious and refreshing dessert!
 Simple, creamy, (shush: healthy), and soul-satisfying, this mango custard is just what you’ll want to eat after a big meal.

-Serve some favorite shortbreads on the side, or make your own cardamom shortbread.
+Serve some favorite shortbreads on the side, store-bought, or make your own cardamom shortbread.
 I always look for a dessert that you can make ahead, especially when I am having guests over.
 This easy mango pudding takes all of 10 minutes to mix up, but it is best served chilled, so factor in a stopover in the fridge for at least 2 hours.

 Mango Custard, aka Amrakhand